 Casualty and Theft Loss

-Hopefully, this doesn’t apply to your situation, but you may be able to deduct casualty and theft losses related to your home, household items, and vehicles if the loss is due to a federally declared disaster.
+Hopefully, this doesn’t apply to your situation.
+Still, you can deduct casualty and theft losses related to your home, household items, and vehicles if the loss is due to a federally declared disaster.

 Tax Preparation Fees

-Preparing a tax return can be highly complex, which is why many people choose to hire a professional who can file on their behalf—and why not, if the cost is deductible?
-The IRS offers this tax deduction for landlords (schedule E), sole proprietors (Schedule C), and farmers (Schedule F), but anyone can claim it as a “miscellaneous” itemized deduction on line 22 of Schedule A. Note that you can only deduct miscellaneous items that exceed 2% of your AGI.
+Preparing a tax return can be highly complex, so many people choose to hire a professional who can file on their behalf—and why not if the cost is deductible?
+The IRS offers this tax deduction for landlords (Schedule E), sole proprietors (Schedule C), and farmers (Schedule F), but anyone can claim it as a “miscellaneous” itemized deduction on line 22 of Schedule A. Note that you can only deduct miscellaneous items that exceed 2% of your AGI.

 Conclusion

 Tally up your itemized deductions, and if it’s higher than the standardized amount, use this filing strategy to save more on your tax return.
-Just remember to keep proof of all your receipts should the IRS spot any red flags and issue an audit.
+Remember to keep proof of all your receipts should the IRS spot any red flags and issue an audit.

 Sources